 What is the Enneagram?

 Simply put, the Enneagram is an ancient tool for guiding a person into a deeper understanding of themself.
-It reveals nuances to a person’s heart, soul, and mind and provides clarity for change and wisdom.
-It offers nine different archetypes, most simply stated as the numbers themselves, that people can be dominant in.
+It reveals nuances to a person's heart, soul, and mind and provides clarity for change and wisdom.
+The Enneagram offers nine different archetypes, most simply stated as the numbers themselves, that people can be dominant in.
 It is not merely a personality test but rather a soul tool for deeper understanding of oneself and the relationships you have with others.

 There are many versions of the descriptions for the 9 types in the Enneagram.
 None of them are right or wrong.
 The Enneagram highlights strengths and weaknesses in an individual so you will note both types of descriptions in types.

 The Enneagram diagram of a circle with many arrows inside can be an intimidating, confusing and even scary-looking graphic.
 While it may mimic other religious symbols that bring positive or negative reactions, it is truly a unique image to depict some of the depth of the Enneagram and interactions between the types.
 It is where things begin to get pretty deep so I will attempt to explain some of the aspects as simply as possible.